Table of Contents

 is a pointer-size (Definition 216) to the Wasm blob from which the version information should be extracted;out

 is a pointer-size (Definition 216) to the buffer where the SCALE-encoded extracted version information will be stored.
+The value is actually stored only if the buffer is large enough.
+Otherwise, the buffer contents are undefined.

 Result